kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 Introduce new CRI API call for downloading a container image with possibility of pulling progress reports being sent back to requestor and / or no-progress timeout.
-It shold be possible to use both the progress reporting and no-progress timtout together as well as separately.
+It shold be possible to use both the progress reporting and no-progress timeout together as well as separately.
 For instance, the runtime should send back a message every N seconds of image pulling progress with information on how much data was downloaded and what is the current estimated total size of download, and report a failure at any point after M consecutive seconds of no data being downloaded.